 We have innovative programs and are able to offer a variety of activities for you to choose.
-Our programs include an interactive tour of our facility, a touch tank demonstration, and a hands-on educational activity.
+Our programs include a tour of the River Center’s exhibits, a hands-on educational activity (teacher selected), and a touch tank demonstration.
 We strive to help students learn about the Loxahatchee River and its surrounding natural areas while having fun.

-Cost: $4 per camper (tax not applicable) due at time of program.
-Additional fees may apply to special programs.
+Cost: $5 per camper (tax not applicable) due at time of program.

-This fun and unique program provides a detailed look into the differences between fish species and adaptations found throughout nature that allows them to survive.
-Students get the opportunity to create their own fish using different art media to create different adaptations based on their ecosystems and specific habitats.
+This fun and unique program provides a detailed look into the differences between fish species and adaptations that allows them to survive.
+Campers get the opportunity to create their own fish using different art media to create special adaptations based on their ecosystems and specific habitats.

 Reptiles are considered eco-enrichers and play a significant role in the Loxahatchee River ecosystem.
-Reptiles such as alligators, freshwater turtles, and snakes have unique adaptations that allow them to thrive in our swamps and marshes.
-Campers will come up close with some of the resident reptiles, learn about their unique characteristics, and discover what makes them unique.
+Reptiles such as alligators, freshwater turtles, lizards, and snakes have unique adaptations that allow them to thrive in swamps and marshes.
+Campers will come up close with some of the resident reptiles, learning about their characteristics and discover what makes them unique.

-Campers explore the mangroves, the creatures that live there, and learn to identify the three different types of mangroves using multiple senses.
-Afterwards campers participate in multiple games of tug of war to show what happens when changes in the mangrove habitat occur and the vital role they play in Florida’s ecosystem.
+Campers explore mangroves, the creatures that live there, as well as learn to identify the three different species of mangroves using multiple senses.
+Afterwards campers participate in games of tug of war to show what happens when changes in the mangrove habitat occur and the vital role they play in Florida’s ecosystem.

 Campers will explore the estuary at Burt Reynolds Park by wading in coastal waters utilizing scientific collection techniques to gather live aquatic animals.
 Campers will also learn about mangroves, food chains, and the Loxahatchee River’s unique and special ecosystem.

-*** Campers get wet and MUST wear protective water shoes (no flip flops).
-Subject to tides and must be approved by a River Center Educator.
+*** Campers get wet and MUST wear protective water shoes that are closed toe, closed heel (no flip flops).
+Only offered on limited days; subject to tides.

-Students get an introduction into bird adaptations such as feeding techniques, behavior, nesting locations, and migration.
-Students will participate in an activity to learn about the difficulties, influences, and unique characteristics of the great bird migration.
-Students can practice their birding skills in our migratory bird garden
+Campers get an introduction into bird adaptations such as feeding techniques, behavior, nesting locations, and migration.
+Campers will learn about the difficulties, influences, and unique characteristics of the great bird migration.
+Students will practice their birding skills in our migratory bird garden.